ialbert/pyblue-central/README.md

 ## Welcome to PyBlue

-A simple static site generator.
+A simple static site generator developed many eons ago when writing static site generators was still cool.

 ### Why another one static generator?

 There are so [many static](https://www.staticgen.com/) site generators already.

 Alas I found most options to be way too complicated.

-Each has many conventions and rules: put this here put that there, call it this or that.
+Each has many conventions and rules: you have to put this here, you have to put that there, many naming convention.
 It was too tiring to keep up.

 Then as I was developing courses over the years I found that I could not easily reorganize the site, the links would all break when I moved files around.
 Very annoying.

-Then when I wanted to do something complicated like running a piece of code while generating the site the tools could not do it.
+Finally when I wanted to do something complicated like running a piece of code while generating the site the tools could not do it.

-At some point I though I guess I'll just have to roll my own, and I did, and here it is.
+At some point I realized that I'll just have to roll my own, and I did, and here it is.

 PyBlue is different.
 Everything is optional, nothing is required, use only what you need.
 It basically stays out of the way.

 Simple things are very easy: